 But that doesn’t justify releasing tens of thousands of emails sent and received on a daily basis by DNC staff.

-The reason I’m writing about the story nonetheless is that I feel something more fundamental risks getting lost in the discussion about whether or nor Russia was behind the leak: the fact that Putin would obviously prefer to have Trump in the White House.
+The reason I’m writing about the story nonetheless is that I feel something more fundamental risks getting lost in the discussion about whether or nor Russia was behind the leak: the fact that Putin would obviously prefer Trump in the White House.